sdondley/ClimateChangeChat/my_computer_and_software_experiences.md

     * Housed them in a datacenter
     * All run Debian
     * Since that time, I bought several other servers as company grew
+* 2008
+    * switched to mac for my main computer machine
+        * got fed up with Windows crashes
+        * also saw a lot of developer I knew were using macs
+    * see below for my Apple product purchases
+* 2015/6?
+    * Bought my kid an Oculus Rift for my son
+        * he used it for a few hours
+        * I maybe used it for an hour
 * 2020
     * Finally made the move to the cloud with AWS
         * should have done it sooner